mlindgren/blog-archive/source/_posts/2013-06-09-the-subaru-saga.markdown

 I recently purchased a new-to-me 2011
 [Subaru WRX STI](http://www.subaru.com/vehicles/impreza-wrx/index.html) sedan.
 I had been thinking about buying a new car for a long time&mdash;since I graduated, more or less.
-Until I bought my Subaru, I owned an ageing Honda Civic (1997, to be precise), and while it was a very capable and extremely reliable car throughout the many years I owned it for, it was old enough that it lacked some of the conveniences one expects in a car these days, such as power locks and windows... and air conditioning, which made it less than ideal for summer road trips.
-More importantly, it was in need of some moderately expensive maintenance, and it didn't seem to make sense to me to spend much money on it given that the overall value of the car was fairly low.
+Until I bought my Subaru, I owned an ageing Honda Civic (1997, to be precise).
+While it was a very capable and extremely reliable car throughout the many years I owned it for, it was old enough that it lacked some of the conveniences one expects in a car these days, such as power locks and windows, and most importantly, air conditioning.
+The lack of air conditioning in particular less than ideal for summer road trips, and more importantly, it was in need of some moderately expensive maintenance, and it didn't seem to make sense to me to spend much money on it given that the overall value of the car was fairly low.

 I didn't go on many test drives before I purchased my Subaru, but I didn't feel the need to; I had already spent months watching reviews, reading forums,